Revelation 1:1

 what was going on.
 They knew that what they were writing was the word of God.

-That’s why John said in Rev. 1:2, "Who bare
+That is why John said in Revelation 1:2, "Who

-some of their associates was to be writers of the Word of God.
+and some of their associates was to be writers of the Word of God.
 This is the

-method that God chose so that His truth would be revealed and also preserved
+method that God chose so that His truth would be revealed and

-for all subsequent generations: "holy men of
+also preserved for all subsequent generations: "holy

-given by inspiration of God."
+scripture is given by inspiration of God."

-recorded in the book of Revelation "must
+things recorded in the book of Revelation "must

 shortly come to pass."
 This was written almost 2,000 years ago.
 How